How to become a Board Certified Behavior Analyst (BCBA)

 BCBA treats each client as a unique individual with distinct needs, interests and behaviors.
 Thus, the BCBA develops individualized treatment plans based on the client’s unique abilities.
 To develop this treatment plan, the BCBA often spends extensive time with the individual and their support group to observe behavior and patterns.

-Supervision of Client’s Care
+Supervision of client’s care

 Often, many professionals work together to provide wraparound care for clients.
 The BCBA may be responsible for supervising and overseeing the client’s care, according to Autism Speaks’ article on ABA.
 This may entail training, teaching and observing other analysts and therapists.

-Training on Behalf of the Client
+Training on behalf of the client

 The BCBA may work with family members, teachers and medical professionals to implement training for the client.
 This training aims to ensure that everyone is on the same page when it comes to reinforcing and promoting client behavioral changes.